 [music with sound effects]

-Dr. Biologist: This is Ask-a-Biologist, a program about the living world, and I'm Dr. Biology.
-Today, we're headed into the world that some might say or call spooky, filled with bats [sound effects], bones, [sound effects] and for this show, the biology behind them.
+Dr. Biology: This is Ask a Biologist, a program about the living world, and I'm Dr. Biology.
+Today, we're headed into the world that some might say or call spooky, filled with bats, bones, and for this show, the biology behind them.

 Sure, we can think of all kinds of creepy things.
 When October comes around, you can't help it.
 It's Halloween after all, the perfect time to think about bats flying in the air and skeletons coming out of the closet.
 It also makes for a perfect show.
 We have two scientists in the studio today who'll be able to add some biology to your trick-or-treating this year.
 One is an expert on bats, while the other is big on bones, and in her case, also studies some really big bones.